 period: difficult to define

-The piece comes from the collection of S. J. Thugutt Geological Museum – Faculty of Geology at the University of Warsaw.
+The piece comes from the collection of Geological Museum of the National Geological Institute – National Research Institute.